mirage/mirage-decks/slides/uw14-seminar/content.md

 3. Unikernel pushed to   **[mirage/mirage-www-deployment](https://github.com/mirage/mirage-www-deployment)**

-4. Cloud toolstack spawns VMs based on pushes there.
+4. Cloud toolstack spawns VMs based on pushes there

 **Our *entire* cloud-facing deployment is version-controlled from the source code up**!